Missoula Timberjacks: History

 Missoula played in the league, which has no official results.

 The Timberjacks resumed play as members of the 1956 Class C Pioneer League.

 Country singer Charley Pride played for the Timberjacks briefly in 1960.

-Today, Missoula is home to the Missoula PaddleHeads, continuing play as members of the Rookie level Pioneer League.
+Today, Missoula continues to host minor league baseball as home to the Missoula PaddleHeads, members of the Rookie level Pioneer League.

 The ballpark

 The Timberjacks played at Campbell Field for the duration of their existence.
 Built in 1947, the original ballpark burned in 1969 and was rebuilt.
 Campbell Field is still in use today on the campus of the University of Montana.